 The Cubiks Logiks General (Advanced) is a cognitive abilities test provided by Talogy.
 It is designed to assess candidates for senior management and technical positions.
 The test is known for being quite challenging - the questions are very complicated, and there is a significant time limit of less than 1 minute per question.

 Our Logiks General (Advanced) PrepPack is the most accurate and professional in the market and designed to help you ace the test and showcase your skills to potential employers.
-It includes:

 Visit our Free Cubiks Test and Tips tailored page to get more practice.